Blumlaut/EasyAdmin-docs/docs/discordbot.md

 ### Live server status

-To enable the live server status, create a new channel on your Server which is read-only to all roles except the bot, this is required as the bot will constantly update it's original message with the new server infos.
+To enable the live server status, create a new channel on your server which is read-only to all roles except the bot, this is required as the bot will constantly update it's original message with the new server infos.

 Once you have created the channel and copied it's id, you can configure it with the following convar: